SERVICE DOGS FREQUENTLY ASKED QUESTIONS

 What Type of Service Dogs are Trained by SMSD?

-• PTSD unless the veteran has a SERVICE-CONNECTED physical disability that is appropriate for service dog assistance such as balance assistance while walking, picking up dropped items, et cetera.
+- PTSD unless the veteran or first responder has a physical disability that is appropriate for service dog assistance such as balance assistance while walking, picking up dropped items, et cetera

 What is the service area of Smoky Mountain Service Dogs?